 Orange Lemon Fade finish

 Noel Gallagher is an iconic figure in British music.
 He has been at the forefront of the scene for over 25 years.
-As the lead guitarist and songwriter of the band Oasis, he has contributed greatly to the development of British Rock music.
+As the lead guitarist and songwriter of the band Oasis, he has contributed significantly to developing British Rock music.

-In the late 1990s, Noel began playing the ES-style guitars, and he made this guitar his primary instrument for live performances.
-The ES-355 features a mahogany neck and ebony fretboard, a Varitone switch, Bigsby(r) B7 vibrato tailpiece, and a custom Bear Strap.
+In the late 1990s, Noel began playing the ES-style guitars, making this guitar his primary instrument for live performances.
+The ES-355 features a mahogany neck, ebony fretboard, Varitone switch, Bigsby(r) B7 vibrato tailpiece, and custom Bear Strap.

-The Gibson Noel Gallagher 1960 es-355 guitar has been used by a wide range of famous musicians, from Eric Clapton to Chuck Berry.
+Many famous musicians, from Eric Clapton to Chuck Berry, have used the Gibson Noel Gallagher 1960 es-355 guitar.
 The guitar is based on the work of Noel Gallagher and includes a reproduced handwritten lyric sheet and signed Certificate of Authenticity.
 The instrument is available online for purchase at the Gibson online store.

-The guitar was used by Noel Gallagher for touring purposes, and it is the number one electric guitar of his band, Oasis.
+Noel Gallagher used the guitar for touring purposes, and it is his band’s number one electric guitar, Oasis.
 The guitar has a limited run of only 200 units, which makes it a collector’s item.

 In addition to the 1960 ES-355, Gallagher used a Boss Slicer pedal.
 This stompbox converts the guitar’s signal into a rhythmic pattern akin to the synths used in Mancunian house music.
-Noel Gallagher also used a Boss TR-2 tremolo pedal, which provides a classic stuttering sound that he used on stage.
+Noel Gallagher also used a Boss TR-2 tremolo pedal, providing a classic stuttering sound he used on stage.

 Although Noel Gallagher is a fan of guitars, he doesn’t like to tinker with them.
-Rather, he prefers stock guitars with stock electronics and hardware.
+Insteadr, he prefers stock guitars with stock electronics and hardware.
 He also freely switches between acoustic and electric guitars.
-He uses an acoustic guitar in his music, but he also uses an electric guitar on occasion, including in the song “Wonderwall.”
+He uses an acoustic guitar in his music, but he also uses an electric guitar occasionally, including in the song “Wonderwall.”

 Noel Gallagher also used a Marshall Valvestate during the early years of his career with Oasis.
 Oasis needed louder gear for live shows, and he may have used the Valvestate to drive his Vox amp into distortion.
 During the band’s subsequent tour, he tended to use larger amplifiers.

-Noel Gallagher’s 1960 ES-355 guitar was one of the first models that he played.
-He played it during the recording sessions of “Cigarettes and Alcohol”.
-Its black V pickup was an aftermarket, which may have been the DiMarzio Super Distortion.
+Noel Gallagher’s 1960 ES-355 guitar was one of the first models he played.
+He played it during the recording sessions of “Cigarettes and Alcohol.”
+Its black V pickup was an aftermarket, possibly the DiMarzio Super Distortion.
 These pickups were popular with hard rockers but less common in indie circles.